MartinStokroos/ezResponseBox/README.md

 GPIO21 | positive logic outputs | negative logic outputs

 ## Preparing your Raspberry Pico
-Connect the pico to the PC while pressing the BOOTSEL button.
+Hookup some buttons to your pico.
+Connect the pico to the PC while pressing and holding the BOOTSEL button.
 A mass storage device will pop up.
 Drag the uf2 firmware file into the drive and ready you are!

 ## Known bugs
-plays only one hex character in keyboard mode II for the 0-state input code in some terminal programs.
+Displays only one hex character in keyboard mode II for the 0-state input code in some terminal programs.
 In real, double zeros are sent.